nataliecardot/100-days-of-code/r2-log.md

 ### R2D39

 **Today's Progress:** Continued Codecademy's React course.
-* When you pass an event handler as a prop, there are two names that you have to choose: the name of the event handler itself, which should be (per the convention) something like handleClick if you're listening for a keypress event, and the prop name, which should be something like the word "on" plus the event type, like "onKeypress" if you're listening for a keypress event.
+* When you pass an event handler as a prop, there are two names that you have to choose: the name of the event handler itself, which should be (per the convention) something like `handleClick` if you're listening for a keypress event, and the prop name, which should be something like the word "on" plus the event type, like "onKeypress" if you're listening for a keypress event.

 ### R2D40

 **Today's Progress:** Continued Codecademy's React course.

 **Notes:**
-* Every component's props object has a property named children. `this.props.children` returns everything between a components opening and closing JSX tags.
+* Every component's props object has a property named children. `this.props.children` returns everything between a component's opening and closing JSX tags.
-*  Components often have self-closing tags, such as <MyComponentClass />. but you could write <MyComponentClass></MyComponentClass>, and it would still work. `this.props.children` would return everything between <MyComponentClass> and </MyComponentClass>.
+*  Components often have self-closing tags, such as `<MyComponentClass />`. but you could write `<MyComponentClass></MyComponentClass>`, and it would still work. `this.props.children` would return everything between `<MyComponentClass>` and `</MyComponentClass>`.
 * You can display a default message by giving your component class a property called defaultProps, which should be set to equal an object, inside of which object you can set properties.
 Example:

   ```